Subsonic Ammo vs Supersonic & What to Choose

 Because subsonic rounds have lower speed, they work a little differently than supersonic bullets in hunting applications.
 Usually, these rounds use expanding projectiles to create effective hits on game animals.
 300BLK, 86BLK, and 375 Raptor are all examples of subsonic hunting bullets that are effective on most animals in North America.

 Some tried and true 300 blackout subsonic hunting ammo is Hornady’s 190 SUB-X load, it is incredibly accurate and is effective on small and medium sized animals, like feral hogs.
-We’ve also use the 190 Sub-X bullet in handloaded 308 subsonic ammo for hunting with good results!
+We’ve also used the 190 Sub-X bullet in handloaded 308 subsonic ammo for hunting with good results!

 Paired with a suppressor, these bullets achieve “Hollywood quiet” status, they’re incredibly quiet and make hunting even more enjoyable.
 We have seen many instances where we could take a shot on our desired target without disturbing the rest of the herd, which meant we got multiple hogs instead of just one.
 The best part is not having to wear hot, bulky hearing protection while enjoying the outdoors.